Saturday, May 3, 2014

-The ride will begin at Lenny's Market in Downtown Americus.
+The ride will begin at Lenny's Market, located at 110 North Hampton Street in downtown Americus.
 The farmer's market will be open that morning before the ride, so you will have a chance to buy some locally-grown produce and baked goods.

 To see details about the routes, follow the links below.

 Registration begins at 7 a.m.
-The 65-mile and 108-mile rides will begin at 8 a.m. with the other routes beginning at 9 a.m.
+The 65-mile and 105-mile rides will begin at 8 a.m. with the other routes beginning at 9 a.m.

 The ride will end back at Lenny's Market.
 Hamburgers and hot dogs will be served throughout the afternoon as cyclists complete their rides.
 The Biggest Band in the Land will play beginning at 3 p.m.
 Riders are invited to enjoy the concert and visit the shops and attractions in downtown Americus.
 There will be drawings for door prizes, including $50 in Downtown Dollars which can be spent at participating merchants in Americus.